Skip to content

 Loss & Training

-This method is a training-free inference framework with no neural network training or fine-tuning.
-The depth foundation model (Depth Anything v2) is used in a frozen manner; all computations are analytic (optical flow, RANSAC, Bayesian updates).
+This method is a training-free inference framework.
+No neural network training or fine-tuning is involved.
+The depth foundation model (Depth Anything v2) is used in a frozen state, and all calculations are analytical (optical flow, RANSAC, Bayesian updates).

 Key Experimental Results